On this page

 2. Boots a dev server and mints a preview token for iframe embed

-3. Iterates on user feedback - patches files, watches the file tree, preview auto-refreshes
+3. Iterates on user feedback: patches files, watches the file tree, preview auto-refreshes

 4. Checkpoints between iterations so experiments can branch safely